awsdocs/amazon-cloudsearch-developer-guide/doc_source/getting-started-sign-up.md

 If you already have an AWS account, you are automatically signed up for Amazon CloudSearch\.

- For console access, use your IAM user name and password to sign in to the [AWS Management Console](https://console.aws.amazon.com/console/home) using the [IAM sign\-in page](http://docs.aws.amazon.com/IAM/latest/UserGuide/console.html)\.
+For console access, use your IAM user name and password to sign in to the [AWS Management Console](https://console.aws.amazon.com/console/home) from the [IAM sign\-in page](https://docs.aws.amazon.com/IAM/latest/UserGuide/console.html)\.
 IAM lets you securely control access to AWS services and resources in your AWS account\.
-For more information about creating access keys, see [How Do I Get Security Credentials?](http://docs.aws.amazon.com/general/latest/gr/getting-aws-sec-creds.html) in the *AWS General Reference*\.
+For details about console and programmatic credentials, see [Understanding and Getting Your Security Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) in the *AWS General Reference*\.

 **To create an AWS account**